badoet/ionic-framework/core/src/components/slides/readme.md

-# ion-slides
+# syg-slides

 The Slides component is a multi-section container.
 Each section can be swiped or dragged between.
 It contains any number of [Slide](../slide) components.

-This guide will cover migration from the deprecated `ion-slides` component to the framework-specific solutions that Swiper.js provides as well as the existing `ion-slides` API for developers who are still using that component.
+This guide will cover migration from the deprecated `syg-slides` component to the framework-specific solutions that Swiper.js provides as well as the existing `syg-slides` API for developers who are still using that component.

 Adopted from Swiper.js:
 The most modern mobile touch slider and framework with hardware accelerated transitions.